stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

 # RX_nRF24L01_Telemetry_Motor_Servo
 RC receiver nRF24L01 with ATmega328P/16Mhz, Arduino Nano or Pro Mini.
 Telemetry sends the monitored voltage RX to TX.

-The motor driver IC is based on MX1208, MX1508, MX1515, MX1616L, TC1508S, SA8302 and others similar, using 4x pwm input control signals.
-The possibility of setting the brake is in the code.
+The motor driver IC is based on MX1208, MX1508, MX1515, MX1616L, TC1508S, SA8302 and others similar, which uses 4x PWM input control signals.
+The option to adjust the brake is included in the code.

 Other versions of the RX firmware include servo outputs.
 The firmware will be used for cars, boats, tanks, robots and aircraft.